Mated to Mek

 Mek surveyed the tools and supplies scattered around the various lab tables.
 Compared to his tiny med bay on board the Hardship, this lab was a doctor’s wet dream.
 The cupboards had everything from first aid supplies to more advanced tools he assumed were for cybernetic maintenance and repair.
 He grimaced when he noticed the thick, dangling straps on one exam table—it was very obvious the patients in this room hadn’t always been willing.

 “This should be fine.”
 He began organizing equipment he thought he might need, including an emergency methane breather in case the pod held a species who couldn’t breathe oxygen.
 Wondering how much longer Tovik would be, he glanced toward the nearest computer monitor.
-“Mind if I take a look at the doctor’s research while I wait?
+“Mind if I look at the doctor’s research while I wait?
 I’m not too familiar with cyborg tech, and I might need it.”

 Doug nodded.
 “Have at it.
 We already hacked most of the firewalls.”

-Booting up a computer console, Mek skimmed several folders, uncertain about exactly where to start.
+Booting up a computer console, Mek skimmed several folders, uncertain where to start.
 Dollard had been cocky in assuming the flagship would successfully self-destruct, or else he’d never have left so much information intact.
 There were hundreds of files detailing biological studies, cybernetic implants, and nanite inter-connectivity.
 Excitement swelled in Mek’s chest.
 Information about the nanites might help with his current research.

 “Don’t touch, kid,” Doug said gruffly.